 All you need to know about omega 3 and omega 6

 When we talk about omega's, we talk about fatty acids.
-Most often you will come across omega 3, omega 6 and omega 9:
+Most often you will come across omega 3, omega 6, omega 7 and omega 9:

-- Omega 9: another word for non-essential MONO-unsaturated fatty acids.
+- Omega 7 and omega 9: another word for non-essential MONO-unsaturated fatty acids.
 Mono-unsaturated means that there is only one double bondage in the fatty acid chain, which makes the fatty acid more stable to heat, oxygen and light.
-All olive oils, almonds, avocados and macadamias, but also canola and rapeseed oils are naturally rich in omega 9 (the latter not being on my list of recommended foods).
-However, sometimes you will see products been advertised with this feature, as if it was something special.
+All olive oils, almonds, avocados and macadamias, but also canola and rapeseed oils are naturally rich in omega 7 and 9 (the latter not being on my list of recommended foods).
+Also animal foods like dairy, sardines or eggs do contain them to some extent.
+However, sometimes you will see products being advertised with this feature, as if it was something special.
 This is just a marketing trick to benefit from the public awareness and bust around omega fatty acids.
 Don't be fooled by it.

 Both, omega 3's and omega 6's are essential for our bodies - meaning that the body needs them, yet cannot produce them by itself, so we need to ingest them via food.
 They fulfill many important functions in our body, for example: